-- Assisted in providing advice to a state-owed entity on the recognition and enforcement of several awards obtained against CIS states.
-The case concerned detailed examination of numerous provisions of the State Immunity Act 1978 and the likelihood of obtaining interim-remedies pending the execution of the awards.
+- Assisted a state-owed entity with the recognition and enforcement of several awards obtained against CIS states.
+The case concerned detailed examination of provisions of the State Immunity Act and the likelihood of obtaining interim-remedies pending the execution of the awards.

 - Assisted Paul Key QC acting on behalf of Nigeria in Process & Industrial Developments Ltd v The Federal Republic of Nigeria concerning relief from sanctions.

-- Instructed to provide advice concerning points of English law to the Cook Islands.
+- Provided advice on various points of law to the Cook Islands.

 - Regulatory law & investigations

 Assisted Abbas Lakha QC and Edward Brown in Hayes v Solicitors Regulation Authority EWHC 1248 (Admin).
 The case concerned an appeal from the Solicitors Disciplinary Tribunal who had struck off a solicitor, having found that he permitted his firm to use funds taken fraudulently by Ashley Mote (former UKIP MEP) from the European Parliament for purposes other than had been authorised.